 How To Make The Most Out Of Email Marketing.

 There are many important tools for engaging your customers, of course there are the usual suspects Facebook and Twitter but let us not forget about the original king of content delivery, the email newsletter.
 Every business should be using this medium to connect and activate customers.
-It is proven and credible, allowing you to create dialog in a unique way.
+Email Marketing is proven and credible, allowing you to create dialog in a unique way.
 From a recent Mailchimp report a few of the Top 10 Email Performing Industries are: Creative Services, Non-Profits, Photography and Video, Food Services, Manufacturing and Architecture.

 Mobile is seeing explosive growth and email has gained influence hand in hand.
 Recent statistics outlining the rise of mobile shows that checking email is the numero uno activity on smartphones and tablets followed closely by browsing and checking Facebook.
 [IDC Mobile Developer Report] Many small and medium business are catching on and starting to spend more of their marketing budgets on email marketing.